What is GMSA’s philosophy of missions?

 - Satisfactory spiritual life testimony

-How often are furloughs?
+How often do missionaries take furloughs?

-There is no mission policy on these matters.
+There is no Mission policy on these matters.

 What role do short-term missionaries play?

-What is the mission’s approach to evangelism?
+What is the Mission’s philosophy of evangelism?

 What is the average time to plant a Church?
-What are the methods used?